-Written terms of reference have been constituted for the Audit and Risk Committee and can be found on the Company's webpage on the Manager's website at www.albion.capital/funds/AADV under the Corporate Governance section.
+Written terms of reference have been constituted for the Audit and Risk Committee and can be found on the Company's webpage on the Manager's website at www.albion.capital/funds/AATG under the Corporate Governance section.

-During and following the year under review, the Audit and Risk Committee discharged its responsibilities including:
+During the year under review, the Committee discharged its responsibilities including:

-- formally reviewing the final Annual Report and Financial Statements and the Half-yearly Financial Report, with particular focus on the main areas requiring judgement and on critical accounting policies; - reviewing the effectiveness of the internal controls system and examination of the Internal Controls Report produced by the Manager; - meeting with the external Auditor and reviewing their findings; - reviewing the performance of the Manager and making recommendations regarding their reappointment to the Board; - highlighting specific issues relating to the Financial Statements including the reasonableness of valuations produced by the Manager, compliance with accounting standards and UK law, corporate governance and listing and disclosure rules as well as going concern and viability statements.
-These issues were addressed through detailed review, discussion and challenge by the Board of the matters, as well as by reference to underlying technical information to back up the discussions.
+- formally reviewing the Annual Report and Financial Statements and the Half-yearly Financial Report with particular focus on the main areas requiring judgement and on critical accounting policies; - reviewing the effectiveness of the internal controls system and examination of the Internal Controls Report produced by the Manager; - meeting with the external Auditor and reviewing their findings;

+- highlighting the key risks and specific issues relating to the Financial Statements including the reasonableness of valuations, compliance with accounting standards and UK law, corporate governance and listing and disclosure rules as well as going concern and viability statements.
+These issues were addressed through detailed review, discussion and challenge by the Board of these matters, as well as by reference to underlying technical information to back up the discussions.
 Taking into account risk factors that impact on the Company both as reflected in the annual accounts and in a detailed risk matrix, both of which are reviewed periodically in detail, including in the context of emerging risks; - advising the Board on whether the Annual Report and Financial Statements, taken as a whole, is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's position, performance, business model and strategy; and - reporting to the Board on how it has discharged its responsibilities.

 The Board, and particularly the Audit and Risk Committee, monitors closely developments in the provision of audit services and is aware that the costs of rendering audit services from most audit firms are increasing significantly, with more pressure on those firms who provide services to listed companies and for those companies operating in a regulated environment.
+Due to these increasing pressures on audit firms and their reporting, the Company expects an increase in costs across the market.
 The Board is satisfied from discussions with the current audit firm and from scrutiny of what is happening elsewhere, that BDO continues to provide the Company with an independent and expert review of its financial reporting from an audit firm with significant experience in the sector and on a competitive fee base for the work required in reporting on an extensive portfolio of unquoted investments.